gradio-app/gradio/guides/05_chatbots/06_creating-a-discord-bot-from-a-gradio-app.md

 pip install --upgrade gradio discord.py~=2.0
 ```

 * Have a running Gradio app.
 This app can be running locally or on Hugging Face Spaces.
-In this example, we will be using the [Gradio Studio Space](https://huggingface.co/spaces/abidlabs/gradio-playground-bot), which takes in an image and/or text and generates the code to generate the corresponding Gradio app.
+In this example, we will be using the [Gradio Playground Space](https://huggingface.co/spaces/abidlabs/gradio-playground-bot), which takes in an image and/or text and generates the code to generate the corresponding Gradio app.

 Now, we are ready to get started!